Skip to content

 Unfortunately, I’m not a huge fan of the cable coupler and I think it is the weakest component of the Chain Waxing System.

-The flexible cable feels more tedious to thread through a chain than a bent spoke or coat hanger.
+The flexible cable is more tedious to thread through a chain than something rigid like a bent spoke or coat hanger.
 I also don’t like how the cable attaches to the coupler handle.
 One end of the cable is crimped inside the handle while the other end has a threaded head.
-It's hard to get the threaded head fully screwed into the handle because the cable can't rotate when it's threaded through a chain.
-When swishing the chain in the wax, I've had the threaded end come unscrewed, dropping the chain into the pot.
-I end up having to fish the chain back out with a spoke.
+It's hard to get the threaded head fully screwed into the handle because the cable can't spin.
+When swishing the chain in the wax, I've had the threaded end come unscrewed, dropping the chain into the pot so I have to fish it back out with a spoke.

 My coupler also broke after a couple of months of use when the crimped end pulled out of the handle.
 I emailed Silca and got it replaced for free.
 Based on reviews, this seems to be a common issue.
 Silca has since released an updated coupler that is bigger and beefier.